sporto/elm-tutorial/add_and_delete/delete_a_player_2.md

   }
 ```

-We now require a `deleteConfirmationAddress`.
+We now require a `deleteConfirmationAddress` where to send the confirmation request.

 And add a new branch to `update`: